rickardlindberg/rickardlindberg.me/writing/agdpp-spawn-multiple-balloons/index.template.markdown

 We don't write any tests for this.
 Why?
 I guess because I feel confident that this will work.
 And maybe because testing random is not straight forward.
-Perhaps we should add a test for `get_random_x` that checks that the x we get back is within the with minus margin.
+Perhaps we should add a test for `get_random_x` that checks that the x we get back is within the width minus margin.
 We make a note of that.

 Here is what the game looks like now: